Halyasri/Brainwave_Matrix_Intern/README.md

 python3 --version
 ```

-If Python is not installed, you will need to download and install it from [python. org](https://www.python.org/downloads/).
+If Python is not installed, you must download and install it from [python. org](https://www.python.org/downloads/).